VulcanJS/vulcan-next/src/pages/docs/from-vulcan-v1.md

 Also, a nice doc to connect to MongoDB in Next: https://developer.mongodb.com/how-to/nextjs-building-modern-applications

-## Assess whether you need Meteor, Vulcan Meteor Starter (v1), or Vulcan Next Starter (v2)
+## Assess whether you need Meteor, Vulcan Meteor, or Vulcan Next

 - Reason to use Meteor: gaining traction again after being bought by Tiny in late 2019.
 Mature, robust, productivity focused framework.
 Easy to learn.
 - Reason to use Vulcan Meteor (v1): GraphQL is more suited for multi-clients communication (having a mobile app, a web app not based on Meteor etc. communicating with the backend).
 Plus the ton of productivity oriented features.
 Can still use existing Meteor packages.
 Can allow a smoother transition toward the rest of the JS ecosystem if you come from Meteor.
 - Reason to use Vulcan Next (v2): Next is extremely versatile and infinitely more scalable than Meteor.
 Vulcan provides the missing parts to build fullstack app with high productivity.
 Closer to the usual JS ecosystem.
 JAMStack ready, but also fullstack ready.

 - Reason NOT to use Meteor: poor performances, ecosystem lock-in
-- Reason NOT to use Vulcan Meteor Starter: if you want to use Meteor core features.
+- Reason NOT to use Vulcan Meteor: if you want to use Meteor core features.
 Vulcan mostly relies on Apollo GraphQL at this point.
-- Reason NOT to use Vulcan Next Starter: most complex approach of the 3.
+- Reason NOT to use Vulcan Next: most complex approach of the 3.
 Can't use Meteor features at all.